vvvar/lib-thread-messenger/README.md

 }
 ```

-In the Worker Thread, we would like to wait until data will come, as far as we're using _worker_ channel, let's wait until data will come there:
+In the Worker Thread, we would like to wait until data will come, as far as we're using _worker_ channel, let's wait until data comes there:
 ```CPP
 // freeze thread until new data in channel messenger_ptr->waitForMessageInChannel("worker");